-Some games are hard to do proper screenshots of, Aaero is one of them due to it’s speed and gameplay mechanics.
+Some games are hard to do proper screenshots of, Aaero is one of them due to its speed and gameplay mechanics.

-The gameplay mechanics is mostly about following lines with your ship to create music and this is often while the screen is rotating one way and several other things happening at the same time like collapsing tunnel walls or stuff you need to dodge or shoot.
+The gameplay mechanics are mostly about following lines with your ship to create music and this is often while the screen is rotating one way and several other things happening at the same time like collapsing tunnel walls or stuff you need to dodge or shoot.

 It’s very clear to me now that this game should get an VR update and with that they could even patch the controls to use head tracking for aiming or what not, i have decided to let the developer MadFellowGames know about this for sure.